martyboggs/threejs-world/_posts/2016-12-18-getting-started-with-threejs.md

 title: Getting Started With Three.js
 layout: post
 image: rocket.png
+example: ex1-1
 category: Tutorials
 tags:
 - guide
 - beginner
 ---

 Using three.js is a great way to incorporate 3D graphics into your browser whether it's on a<!--more--> website, webapp, game or art project.
 It makes working with WebGL easy.
-This guide will get you started with the basics and explain what you can do with a little experience.
+In this guide, we'll create a scene with a cube.

 ## Template
 Set up your HTML template with a canvas element and the three.js library.
 The css will stretch the canvas to fill the screen and we'll set the camera to accommodate this later.